metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `name` (String) 'name' is the name of the resource being referenced.'name' and 'selector' are mutually exclusive properties.
-If one is set,the other must be unset.
+- `name` (String) name is the name of the resource being referenced.One of 'name' or 'selector' must be set, but 'name' and 'selector' aremutually exclusive properties.
+If one is set, the other must be unset.A single parameter used for all admission requests can be configuredby setting the 'name' field, leaving 'selector' blank, and setting namespaceif 'paramKind' is namespace-scoped.
 - `namespace` (String) namespace is the namespace of the referenced resource.
 Allows limitingthe search for params to a specific namespace.
 Applies to both 'name' and'selector' fields.A per-namespace parameter may be used by specifying a namespace-scoped'paramKind' in the policy and leaving this field empty.- If 'paramKind' is cluster-scoped, this field MUST be unset.
 Setting thisfield results in a configuration error.- If 'paramKind' is namespace-scoped, the namespace of the object beingevaluated for admission will be used when this field is left unset.
 Takecare that if this is left empty the binding must not match any cluster-scopedresources, which will result in an error.
 - `parameter_not_found_action` (String) 'parameterNotFoundAction' controls the behavior of the binding when the resourceexists, and name or selector is valid, but there are no parametersmatched by the binding.
-If the value is set to 'Allow', then nomatched parameters will be treated as successful validation by the binding.If set to 'Deny', then no matched parameters will be subject to the'failurePolicy' of the policy.Allowed values are 'Allow' or 'Deny'Default to 'Deny'
+If the value is set to 'Allow', then nomatched parameters will be treated as successful validation by the binding.If set to 'Deny', then no matched parameters will be subject to the'failurePolicy' of the policy.Allowed values are 'Allow' or 'Deny'Required
 - `selector` (Attributes) selector can be used to match multiple param objects based on their labels.Supply selector: {} to match all resources of the ParamKind.If multiple params are found, they are all evaluated with the policy expressionsand the results are ANDed together.One of 'name' or 'selector' must be set, but 'name' and 'selector' aremutually exclusive properties.
 If one is set, the other must be unset. (see [below for nested schema](#nestedatt--spec--rules--validate--cel--param_ref--selector))

 <a id="nestedatt--spec--rules--validate--cel--param_ref--selector"></a>